cambrozak/bpl001/doc/03-lesson-plan.md

 **Hardware**
 - [ ] Power:  Is power on?
 Are batteries charged?
 - [ ] Mechanics: Are moving parts inhibited?
-- [ ] Components: Are components visibly fried or broken?
+- [ ] Components: Are components fried or broken?

 **Software**
 - [ ] Upload: Is the software loaded?